 Of course, you can't forget the butter — or rather, butter flavoring.
 More often than not, "butter" is really butter-flavored oil, which helps keep the popcorn from getting soggy.
 Kristi Weimerskirch, who worked at the Marcus Theater in Madison, Wisconsin, for two years in high school, says she and her coworkers were always told to refer to it as butter flavoring instead of butter.

 But just because it's not real, doesn't mean it's not delicious.
-"I still loved it, though!
-I munched on it all the time," Weimerskirch says.
+"I still loved it," Weimerskirch says.
 "But it was definitely not butter on there."

 These days, movie theaters are going beyond the butter (or butter flavoring).
 Woodhouse says her Toronto movie theater offers powdered seasonings like ketchup, white cheddar, sour cream & onion, and BBQ.